johnroutledge/milestone-project-2/README.md

 **Notable bug fixes**

 1. When the first play() function is called, there is a noticable delay before the audio file is played.
 All subsequent audio files play without delay.
+Having tried various fixes (using MP3 files instead of WAV) without success, I decided to just play an empty sound before the start of the game.
+This fixed the problem as now the sounds are immediate when clicking circles during gameplay.
 2. ...

 ***